OSVTAC/OSVTAC.github.io/members.md

 Groningen.

+### Tony Wasserman

+* Appointed May 17, 2017
+* Re-appointed May 16, 2018
+* Re-appointed June 19, 2019

+Anthony I. (Tony) Wasserman is a Professor in the Software Management program at Carnegie Mellon University's Silicon Valley campus.
+His research is focused on evaluation and adoption of open source software.
+He was previously founder and CEO of Interactive Development Environments (IDE), creator of the innovative multiuser Software through Pictures development platform.

+Tony has a Ph.D. in computer sciences from the University of Wisconsin - Madison and a B.A. in mathematics and physics from the University of California, Berkeley.
+He is a Life Fellow of the IEEE and a Fellow of the ACM, honored for his contributions to integrated software engineering environments.
+He served on the Board of Directors of the Open Source Initiative (OSI) from 2010-16, and is Chair of an International Working Group on Open Source.
+More information at <http://linkedin.com/in/tonywasserman>.

+## Past Members

 ### Brandon Philips

 * Appointed October 17, 2018
+* Re-appointed June 19, 2019 (served until June 22, 2019)

 Brandon Philips is a technology entrepreneur, executive, and software engineer with expertise in infrastructure software and open source software.